MicrosoftDocs/customer-insights/ci-docs/create-environment.md

 ---
-title: "Create a new environment in Customer Insights"
+title: How to - Create a new environment
-description: "Steps to create environments with a licensed subscription for Dynamics 365 Customer Insights." ms.date: 05/19/2022 ms.reviewer: mhart ms.subservice: audience-insights ms.topic: how-to
+description: Steps to create environments with for Dynamics 365 Customer Insights. ms.date: 05/31/2022 ms.reviewer: mhart ms.subservice: audience-insights ms.topic: how-to